-Chapter 17.144 REGULATIONS FOR IMPACT ON ADJACENT USES 17.144.010 Purpose and application.
+Chapter 17.144 REGULATIONS FOR IMPACT ON ADJACENT USES

 The purpose of these regulations is to establish performance standards to ensure the appropriate location for operations with significant environmental impact, to encourage a mixture of suitable uses, including light industrial uses, in Yountville's commercial zones and to preclude inappropriate uses from having undesirable impacts upon surrounding residential neighborhoods.
 The following specific rules and regulations established in this chapter shall apply to matters requiring impact regulations.
-(Ord.
-231-92 § 6.5.a)

-- A. Permissible Location Standard.
+A. Permissible Location Standard.
 Impacts on adjacent uses are regulated according to the land use designations of this title.
-Permissible impacts on adjacent uses are divided into two impact categories depending upon their proposed locations, as defined below: - 1.
-Impact Category I. Uses located adjacent to existing or planned residential areas (planned residential areas, for this purpose, shall consist of all areas designated for residential use on the adopted Yountville General Plan Map or on Master Development Plans approved in accordance with the Planned Development Review). - 2.
-Impact Category II.
-Uses which are not adjacent and will have no significant impact on established or planned residential developments. - B. The performance criteria for each impact category are listed below: - 1.
+Permissible impacts on adjacent uses are divided into two impact categories depending upon their proposed locations, as defined below:

+1. Impact Category I. Uses located adjacent to existing or planned residential areas (planned residential areas, for this purpose, shall consist of all areas designated for residential use on the adopted Yountville General Plan Map or on Master Development Plans approved in accordance with the Planned Development Review).

+2. Impact Category II.
+Uses which are not adjacent and will have no significant impact on established or planned residential developments.

+- B. The performance criteria for each impact category are listed below: - 1.
 Noise.

-The Town Council shall establish a noise ordinance, within one year of adoption of this title, which governs the following impact categories: - a.
-Impact Category I. All noise-generating operations shall to be buffered so that they do not exceed a specified ambient noise levels identified in Chapter 8.04 during daytime operations; - b.
+a.
+Impact Category I. All noise-generating operations shall be buffered so that they do not exceed noise levels identified in Chapter 8.04;

+b.
 Impact Category II.
-All noise generated by industrial or commercial operations shall comply with Chapter 8.04. - 2.
-Light Impact. - a.
+All noise generated by industrial or commercial operations shall comply with Chapter 8.04.

+2. Light Impact.

+a.
 Impact Category I. No bright or flashing lights shall be visible in a residential district.
-All lighted signs shall be subject to sign regulationsSection 17.132.090 and Chapter 17.152 Signs;
+All lighted signs shall be subject to Section 17.132.090 and Chapter 17.152 Signs;

-- b.
+b.
 Impact Category II.
 No bright or flashing lights shall be visible.
-All lighted signs shall be subject to sign regulationsSection 17.132.090 and Chapter 17.152 Signs.
+All lighted signs shall be subject to Section 17.132.090 and Chapter 17.152 Signs.

-- 3. Traffic Circulation and Parking.
+3. Traffic Circulation and Parking.

-- a.
+a.
 Impact Category I. New development must demonstrate that it will not substantially increase truck traffic on residential streets.
 Trucks over two tons shall not be permitted on local residential streets.
-Customer and employee parking and truck loading areas shall be provided in accordance with the Town-wide-parking-and-loading-regulations-Chapter 17.116 Off-Street Parking-and-Loading;
+Customer and employee parking and truck loading areas shall be provided in accordance with Chapter 17.116 Off-Street Parking and Loading;

 - b.
 Impact Category II.
-Same as above.

-- 4. Vibration.
+Same as above. - 4.
+Vibration.

-- a.
+a.
 Impact Category I. No perceptible vibrations shall be permitted off the development site;

 - b.
 Impact Category II.
-Same as above.

-- 5. Flammable Material.
+Same as above. - 5.
+Flammable Material.

-- a.
+a.
 Impact Category I. No operations involving the use or storage of flammable materials or fuses shall be permitted adjacent to any residential area;

-- b.
+b.
 Impact Category II.
-All operations which involve storage, use, or transport of flammable materials or gases must be conducted in a manner that meets with the approval of the Fire Chief; and all facilities must contain such emergency protection and fire-fighting equipment as are deemed necessary by the Fire Chief.
+All operations which involve storage, use, or transport of flammable materials or gases must be conducted in a manner that meets with the approval of the Fire Chief; and all facilities must contain such emergency protection and firefighting equipment as are deemed necessary by the Fire Chief.

-- 6. Airborne Emissions.
+6. Airborne Emissions.

-- a.
+a.
 Impact Category I. No use shall exceed the maximum permissible emissions standards established by the San Francisco Bay Area Air Quality Management District;

 - b.
 Impact Category II.
-Same as above.

-- 7. Water Quality.
+Same as above. - 7.
+Water Quality.

-- a.
+a.
 Impact Category I. The Town shall evaluate liquid waste to be disposed into its sewer systems and report upon the Town's capacity to provide treatment.
 Industries not connecting to the municipal sewer systems are subject to water quality standards administered by the San Francisco Bay Regional Water Quality Control Board;

 - b.
 Impact Category II.
 Same as above.

 - 8. Building Size and Architectural Design.

-- Impact Category I. All building design and site layouts shall be approved by the ZDRBZONING AND DESIGN REVIEW BOARD or Town Council;
+- a.
+Impact Category I. All building design and site layouts shall be approved by the Zoning and Design Review Board or Town Council;

-- Impact Category II.
+- b.
+Impact Category II.
 Same as above.

-- C. Whenever application for design review is made, according to Chapter 17.188, the Town Council shall condition the approval of any such application on a requirement that any signs attached to or located on the affected premises or building shall conform to Chapter 17.188. - D. The conditions on the issuance of a permit as established in subsections B and C may not include or require the following: - 1.
-Conditions requiring signs within the same complex, but at a different business location than the one affected by the permit application, unless the signs are owned or controlled by the applicant or principal or agent of the permit; - 2.
-Conformity of signs when such permit is solely for a change of ownership, as opposed to change of use or redesign, remodeling, expansion or building project.

-(Ord.
-231-92 § 6.5.b)